Did you know that certain fat cells in your body are extremely “resistant” to being mobilized and burned?

-It starts with a 25% calorie deficit and a high-protein diet, and 4 to 5 hours of heavy weightlifting and 1.5 to 2 hours of HIIT cardio per week.
+It starts with a 25% calorie deficit and a high-protein diet, and 4-to-5 hours of heavy weightlifting and 1-to-2 hours of cardio (mostly low-to-moderate-intensity cardio, such as walking, cycling, or rucking) per week.

 This is the “engine” that drives all the fat loss.
 Remember that no amount of supplementation will matter if you don’t get your diet and training right.

 Once you do, though, supplementation can help.
 And here’s how my routine breaks down: